 A visit to the Angkor temples, which are the main draw, after all, can be done very easily with children with a little planning.
 Purchasing a three day ticket allows you to spend two or three mornings exploring the temple complex, either by tuk tuk (more fun) or by hiring a car or van with a driver (less fun but possibly cooler).
 This way, you’ll have the afternoons free to rest, enjoy a leisurely lunch or cool down in the hotel’s pool.
 Take plenty of cold water with you, and the tuk tuk ride between temples are ideal for cooling down and resting weary legs.

 The city is perfect for bike rides.
 Within a few minutes you can be admiring rice paddies and grazing water buffalo in the countryside.
 Many hotels offer free use of bicycles.
 However, if yours doesn’t, it’s easy to hire one for the day, or longer, for just a dollar or two.
-Try The White Bicycles for $2 per day (proceeds support clean water and educational projects around the area).
 Don’t forget a helmet and some drinking water.

-Siem Reap is lucky enough to have a newly-refurbished modern cinema with 2D and 3D screens showing all the latest Western and Khmer releases, so anyone missing some blockbuster movie action during their stay can easily catch up.
+Siem Reap is lucky enough to have two modern cinemas with 2D and 3D screens showing all the latest Western and Khmer releases, so anyone missing some blockbuster movie action during their stay can easily catch up.
+Legend Cinema is located at The Heritage Walk shopping complex, while Platinum Cineplex is along Sivutha Boulevard near Pub Street.

 Also don’t miss: our top 10 activities for children in Siem Reap!